alwaysbegrowing/arbor-contracts/emergency.md

 ## Roles

-In the event of an emergency situation, the following roles should be assigned to Porter contributors working to resolve the situation:
+In the event of an emergency situation, the following roles should be assigned to Porter team working to resolve the situation.
+Preferred assignees are left to right.

-- Facilitator
+- Facilitator (@RusseII, @jordanalexandermeyer)
-- Multi-sig Herder
+- Multi-sig Herder (@RusseII, @Geczy, @jordanalexandermeyer)
-- Strategist Lead
+- Strategist Lead (@RusseII, @jordanalexandermeyer)
-- Core Dev Lead (Guardian)
+- Core Dev Lead (@Namaskar-1F64F, @RusseII)
-- Web Lead
+- Web Lead (@Geczy, @Namaskar-1F64F, @RusseII)
-- Ops
+- Ops (@jordanalexandermeyer, @RusseII)

 A contributor may be assigned up to three of these roles concurrently.

-### Facilitator @bookland, backup @jordan
+### Facilitator

 Facilitates the emergency handling and ensures the process described in this document is followed, engaging with the correct stakeholders and teams in order for the necessary decisions to be made quickly.
 A suitable Facilitator is any person familiar with the process and is confident that they can drive the team to follow through.
 It's expected that the person assigned to this role has relevant experience either from having worked real scenarios or through drill training.

-### Multi-sig Herder @bookland, backup @jordan
+### Multi-sig Herder

-Responsible for ensuring that different Porter teams' Multi-sig wallets (i.e. bookland.porterfinance.eth, jordan.porterfinance.eth, namaskar.porterfinance.eth) are able to execute transactions in a timely manner during the emergency.
+The entire team needs contacted if there is an issue.
+This person is responsible for gathering all individuals into our war room, and ensuring that different Porter teams' Multi-sig wallets (i.e. bookland.porterfinance.eth, jordan.porterfinance.eth, namaskar.porterfinance.eth) are able to execute transactions in a timely manner during the emergency.

 Main responsibilities:

-- Help clear the queue of any pending operations once the War Room starts
+- Reach out to entire team via the emergency contacts list in our warroom discord https://discord.com/channels/903094151002857492/973335497126604860/973337055327322122
 - Coordinate required signers so they can respond quickly to queued transactions

-### Strategist Lead @bookland backup: @jordan
+### Strategist Lead

 In charge of coordinating quick changes to management and strategist roles during the emergency, including but not limited to: